Universally counting curves in Calabi--Yau threefolds: Background

-A (compact holomorphic) 1-cycle $z$ on a complex analytic manifold $X$ is a formal non-negative integer linear combination of irreducible compact 1-dimensional subvarieties $C\subseteq X$.
+A (compact holomorphic) \emph{1-cycle} $z$ on a complex analytic manifold $X$ is a formal non-negative integer linear combination of irreducible compact 1-dimensional subvarieties $C\subseteq X$.
+Such a cycle will usually be written as a finite sum $z=\sum_im_iC_i$ where it is implicitly assumed that the $C_i\subseteq X$ are distinct irreducible curves and all $m_i>0$.
 The set of such 1-cycles is denoted $\cZ(X)$ (more systematically, this would be denoted $\cZ_1(X)$, but we will not consider $r$-cycles $\cZ_r(X)$ for any $r$ other than $1$ in this text, so we drop the subscript from the notation).
-Such a cycle will usually be written as a finite sum $z=\sum_im_iC_i$ where it is implicitly assumed that the $C_i\subseteq X$ are distinct irreducible curves and every $m_i\ne 0$.